jedxops/address_translation/README.md

 support to its developers when they had questions.
 Thanks and shout out to Prof. Massey!

 Mark Morrissey's CS333 class was the inspiration of this entire project.
-With his permission, similar practice questions and problem layouts have been designed and used throughout the course of this software's development.
-Thanks to Mark for being a great teacher and creating and teaching a course which inspired this project!
+With his permission, similar practice questions and problem layouts from his course have been designed and used throughout the course of this software's development.
+Thanks to Mark for being a great teacher and creating and teaching the course which inspired this project!

-One or more of the developers were completely new to the rust programming language during this project, but still actively participated and heavily assisted in building a decently sized project!
-Shout out to this developer and to Jim Blandy and his textbook:
+One or more of the developers were completely new to the rust programming language during this project, but still actively participated and heavily assisted in building a decently sized project.
+A big thank you to this developer and to Jim Blandy and his textbook:
 Blandy, J., & Orendorff, J. (2018).
 Programming Rust: Fast, safe systems development.
 Sebastopol: OReilly Media.
 This text was used to assist with learning many of the programming techniques in rust.
 Shout out and thanks to Jim as well.